karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - Batch nicety tests
   - Added “unprocessed requeue” tests for batch put/delete to pin behavior when UnprocessedItems are returned (requeue verified).

+- Tests/lint hardening
+  - Refined batch requeue tests to avoid `any` casts and satisfy `@typescript-eslint/require-await`; stubs now omit `UnprocessedItems` when empty so later outputs match the expected undefined property.